hacktivist123/sheddy-xyz/content/pages/about.md

 Hi there, I'm Shedrack Akintayo! 👋

 I am a Developer Advocate 🥑, Software Developer, and Technical Writer.
-I have ~4 years professional expertise in Software Development, majoring mostly in Frontend technologies.
+I have 5 years professional expertise in Software Development and Developer Relations.

 I love to [write](/), code, and [teach](/pages/talks).

 Personally, I love constant learning, growing and working towards becoming a better version of myself 😄.

-Professionally, I am Developer Relations Engineer at [Platfrom.sh](https://platform.sh), where we are working on a next-generation end-to-end PaaS that provide a complete Cloud Solution for developers.
+Professionally, I am Developer Relations Manager at [Wilco](https://trywilco com), where we are working on a next-generation end-to-end PaaS that provide a complete Cloud Solution for developers.

 I am well experienced in organising developer driven events and also managing developer communities.
 On some days, I enjoy writing API documentation, as well as building APIs, using Nodejs alongside logging and ARM tools like New Relic etc.